creativetimofficial/ct-soft-ui-dashboard-pro-tailwind/README.md

 2. Navigate to the root / directory and run npm install to install our local dependencies.
 3. Before running the project, make sure you have the following prerequisites installed:

-- [Ruby](https://www.ruby-lang.org/en/documentation/installation/){:target="_blank"}: Make sure you have Ruby installed on your machine.
+- <a href="https://www.ruby-lang.org/en/documentation/installation/" target="_blank">Ruby</a>: Make sure you have Ruby installed on your machine.
 You can check if Ruby is installed by running:

   ```html showLineNumbers
   ruby --version
   ```

-- [Jekyll](https://jekyllrb.com/docs/){:target="_blank"}: Jekyll is a static site generator for your project.
+- <a href="https://jekyllrb.com/docs/" target="_blank">Jekyll</a>: Jekyll is a static site generator for your project.
 Install it by running:

   ```html showLineNumbers
   bundle install